The Head Of The Boy Scouts Seems Very Confused About What To Do With Girls In The Boy Scouts

 Surbaugh's email was prompted by apparent backlash to a proposed survey question about how to design the older girls' program.
 "A Voice of the Scout" survey, scheduled to be sent this month, gave an option for members to choose a "family troop" that would contain both all-boy patrols and all-girl patrols.

-Surbaugh said the proposed survey question was a "mistake" and apologized for causing "distress" to members by the mere suggestion of co-ed scouting — words he said were "toxic" to many scouters.
+Surbaugh said the proposed survey question was a "mistake" and apologized for causing "distress" to members by the mere suggestion of coed scouting — words he said were "toxic" to many scouters.

 He said that he had stopped the survey from going out to members because "there are those (not just on Scouter.com) that really dislike our leadership and will say, 'See, we told you so.
 They LIED to us, they just want co-ed scouting, and this is a sleazy, back door way to show that’s what some people want so they can push their agenda forward.'"

-He added that the proposed idea would also make BSA staff "feel foolish" for defending the organization from accusations of co-ed scouting.
+He added that the proposed idea would also make BSA staff "feel foolish" for defending the organization from accusations of coed scouting.

 Surbaugh said that several scout executives told him he had "let everyone down by even suggesting we would go back on what we committed to, which is a completely separate program."